 On the other hand arms, dealers told the media that their shops and markets had already registered with the local administration and police department.
 They showed documents to the media that permits had been issued to them but their shops were sealed without any legal notice served to them so far.

 DPO Imran said a total of 285 arms shops were sealed in District Khyber.
 He said they would soon inspect the sealed shops for having weapons of the illegal bore and for the presence of hand and other illegal heavy and automatic weapons including hand grenades.

 The official said after the inspection of arms, the shops would be reopened to run their legal business.

 Meanwhile, shopkeepers and arms dealers staged a protest on the Pak-Afghan highway in Wazirdand and blocked the road for hours to record their protest.
-Later DPO Khyber Imran Khan along with Station House Officer Jamrud, Landikotal and Bara went to the protestors and held talks with them.
-They were told that anyone would not be allowed to run illegal weapon business in the area.
+Later DPO Khyber Imran Khan along with Station House Officer Jamrud, Landikotal, and Bara went to the protestors and held talks with them.
+They were told that anyone would not be allowed to run an illegal weapon business in the area.

 Station House Officer(SHO)Landikotal Shah Khalid Afridi told this scribe that 69 shops were sealed in Landikotal on the directives of deputy commissioner Khyber.
-He said police along with civil administration staff would inspect the sealed shops and will shift the none licenced weapons to the deputy commissioner for further legal documentation process.
+He said police along with civil administration staff would inspect the sealed shops and will shift the none licensed weapons to the deputy commissioner for further legal documentation process.